DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Experimental Details

 \subsection{Implementation Details}

 1) To keep consistent with previous works, we adopt Mean Squared Error (mse) and Mean Absolute Error (mae) as evaluation metrics.

-2) We consider four forecasting horizon $F$: {96, 192, 336, and 720} for the eight common multivariate forecasting datasets.
-The look-back windows is fixed at 96 for all the baselines.
-3) For the 12 real-world datasets that satisfy the TSF-X conditions, we conduct both long-term and short-term prediction experiments.
+2) For the 12 real-world datasets that satisfy the TSF-X conditions, we conduct both long-term and short-term prediction experiments.
 For the Colbun and Raperl datasets, the short-term prediction uses a lookback window of 60 with a prediction horizon of 10, while the long-term prediction uses a lookback window of 180 with a prediction horizon of 30.
 For the other datasets, the short-term prediction uses a lookback window of 168 with a prediction horizon of 24, and the long-term prediction uses a lookback window of 720 with a prediction horizon of 360.

-4) We utilize the TFB~\cite{qiu2024tfb} code repository for unified evaluation, with all baseline results also derived from TFB.
+3) We utilize the TFB~\cite{qiu2024tfb} code repository for unified evaluation, with all baseline results also derived from TFB.
 Following the settings in TFB~\cite{qiu2024tfb} and TSFM-Bench~\cite{li2025TSFM-Bench}, we do not apply the ``Drop Last'' trick to ensure a fair comparison.

-5) All experiments of DAG are conducted using PyTorch~\cite{paszke2019pytorch} in Python 3.8 and executed on an NVIDIA Tesla-A800 GPU.
+4) All experiments of DAG are conducted using PyTorch~\cite{paszke2019pytorch} in Python 3.8 and executed on an NVIDIA Tesla-A800 GPU.
 The training process is guided by the L1 loss function and employs the ADAM optimizer.
-The initial batch size is set to 64, with the flexibility to halve it (down to a minimum of 8) in case of an Out-Of-Memory (OOM) issue.
+The initial batch size is set to 64, with the flexibility to halve it (down to a minimum of 8) in case of an Out-Of-Memory issue.